commanderx16/x16-docs/X16 Reference - 04 - KERNAL.md

 Purpose: Copy a memory region to a different region.
 Call address: $FEE7

 **Description:** This function copies one memory region specified by an address (r0) and a size in bytes (r2) to a different region specified by its start address (r1).
-The two regions may overlap.
+The two regions may overlap. r0 and r1 are preserved, r2 is destroyed.

+Like with `memory_fill`, source and destination addresses in the $9F00-$9FFF range will not be incremented during the copy.
+This allows, for instance, uploading data from RAM to VERA (destination of $9F23 or $9F24), downloading data from VERA (source $9F23 or $9F24) or copying data inside VERA (source $9F23, destination $9F24).
+This functionality can also be used to upload, download or transfer data with other I/O devices that have an 8 bit data port.

 ##### Function Name: memory_crc